zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 ...
 ```

-In this blog post, I'm going to share what I did in my **Livebook** file, even though I know this post could be the actual **Livebook** file, given you can have markdown blocks there. 😅
+In this blog post, I'm going to only share parts of what I did in my **Livebook** file, and not the whole code and results.
+If you're interested in the entire project, let me know and I'll do my best to provide a version that includes randomized data.

 To start a new app, you usually set up dependencies, and then the respective aliases/imports.
-Not all of the dependencies are directly mentioned in this blog post, and some were automatically added by the **Livebook** app when adding `Smart Cells`.
+Not all of the dependencies are directly mentioned in this blog post, and some were automatically added by the **Livebook** app when setting up `Smart Cells`.

 ```elixir
 Mix.install(